EverChan6/Notes/README.md

 # Notes
-notes from learning and working
+Notes from learning and working.

+# Comment
+From now on, let's study!